contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 # Synchronization

 Vault uses the Sync API to get delta updates for your spaces.
-This means that only the relevant bits will be transferred whenever you trigger synchronization.
+This means that only new or updated content will be transferred whenever you trigger synchronization.
 It is up to you to decide when is the best time to do so.
 Here's how to trigger it:

 ~~~java
 // Get instance of Vault